Award-Winning Honky Tonk Artist Justin Trevino

 Perhaps his name alone sealed his fate that day in 1973 when he entered the world via Brownsville, Texas.
-But, Justin also had heaping helpings of both "nature" and "nurture" on his side.
+But Justin also had heaping helpings of both "nature" and "nurture" on his side.
 Besides being born with the capacity for singing and songwriting, Justin received plenty of nurturing from his parents.
 Even as a young boy, Justin was immersed in country music.
 His folks didn't believe in hiring babysitters, so when they went to the honky tonks, they had Justin in tow.

 "My earliest memory of being in the beer joints is probably five years old.
 I think I was going into them before that."
 Trevino, blind since birth, says no one really worried about such a young boy being in a bar.
 "In my case, it probably had as much to do with not being able to see.
 When I was in those places, I was with my dad at all times.
 I wasn't up running around.
 I was the kind to stay put, drink my soda water and talk to whoever wanted to talk - especially if they wanted to talk about country music.
 The old-timers, they were kind of amazed that a kid was that interested in old country music."
 Justin could hardly be otherwise.
 He was steeped in the music at home, too.